Solar Simulator Design, Working Principles & Optics

 For a point light source, the intensity of light measured at a point, d, from the source varies according to the inverse square law.

-While the inverse square law does play a role in the spread of collimated light beams, it doesn't directly correlate to light intensity, like it does with point light sources.
+While the inverse square law does play a role in the spread of collimated light beams, it does not directly correlate to light intensity, like it does with point light sources.
 Perfectly collimated beams should have very little dispersion of light even over large distances.
 Solar simulator light sources, like the Ossila Solar Simulator lamp, lie somewhere in between these extremes.
 Here, the light needs to be focused through some sort of lenses or optics to ensure the light distribution is spatially uniform.
 However, it is nowhere near a perfectly collimated beam so the intensity of light will vary noticeably according to distance from the solar simulator.
 However, this will also not follow the inverse square law of intensity.
 For this reason, it is important that you ensure your light source is the correct distance away from your sample stage.

 For example, the Ossila Solar Simulator lamp should be 8.5 cm from the bottom surface of the solar simulator to ensure calibrated 1 Sun irradiance.
 Remember to measure this distance from the top of your sample, not just the top of the measurement system.
 The total irradiance over the test area can be confirmed using a reference cell.